Root groupoid and related Lie superalgebras: Introduction

 \subsection{Borcherds-Kac-Moody algebras}

-{R.~Borcherds in \cite{Bo} introduced a generalization of Kac-Moody algebras, where the Cartan matrix is real symmetric and satisfies additional conditions.
+R.~Borcherds in \cite{Bo} introduced a generalization of Kac-Moody algebras, where the Cartan matrix is real symmetric and satisfies additional conditions.
 The proof of Gabber-Kac is valid for this class (see~\cite{Kbook}, 11.13) and give $\fg^{\CG}=\fg^\U$ if the Cartan matrix is symmetrizable and satisfies the conditions (C1')--(C3') in ~\cite{Kbook}, 11.13).
 Borcherds-Kac-Moody (BKM) superalgebras were studied by M.~Wakimoto in~\cite{W}.
-Note that any Kac-Moody algebra is a BKM algebra, but many Kac-Moody superalgebras (including $\fgl(m|n)$ for $m,n>2$) are not BKM superalgebras.}
+Note that any symmetrizable Kac-Moody algebra is a BKM algebra, but many symmetrizable Kac-Moody superalgebras (including $\fgl(m|n)$ for $m,n>2$) are not BKM superalgebras.
+BKM superalgebras are root superalgebras.